Mikoyan MiG-29: Russia

 In July 1993, two MiG-29s of the Russian Air Force collided in mid-air and crashed away from the public at the Royal International Air Tattoo.
 No one on the ground sustained any serious injuries, and the two pilots ejected and landed safely.

 The Russian Air Force grounded all its MiG-29s following a crash in Siberia on 17 October 2008.
 Following a second crash with a MiG-29 in east Siberia in December 2008, Russian officials admitted that most MiG-29 fighters in the Russian Air Force were incapable of performing combat duties due to poor maintenance.
 The age of the aircraft was also an important factor as about 70% of the MiGs were considered to be too old to take to the skies.
-The Russian MiG-29s have not received updates since the collapse of the Soviet Union.
+The Russian MiG-29s had not received updates since the collapse of the Soviet Union.
 On 4 February 2009, the Russian Air Force resumed flights with the MiG-29.
 However, in March 2009, 91 MiG-29s of the Russian Air Force required repair after inspections due to corrosion; approximately 100 MiGs were cleared to continue flying at the time.
-The Russian Air Force started an update of its early MiG-29s to the more current MiG-29SMT standard, but financial difficulties prevented delivery of more than three MiG-29 SMT upgrade to the Russian Air Force.
-Instead, the 35 MiG-29SMT/UBTs rejected by Algeria were bought by the Russian Air Force.
+The Russian Aerospace Forces started an update of its early MiG-29s to the more current MiG-29SMT standard, but financial difficulties prevented delivery of more than three MiG-29 SMT upgrade to the Russian Aerospace Forces.
+Instead, the 35 MiG-29SMT/UBTs rejected by Algeria were bought by the Russian Aerospace Forces.
 Russia placed an order for 16 new-build MiG-29SMTs on 15 April 2014, with delivery expected by 2017.